multikernel/kernelscript/SPEC.md

 ```

 - For `@struct_ops`: Generates libbpf registration using `bpf_map__attach_struct_ops()`
-- For `@kmod`: Generates kernel module registration using appropriate kernel APIs
 - Returns a `Link` handle for later unregistration
 - The compiler determines the registration method based on the struct attribute